Walla-42/Lab_analysis/README.md

 Further projects I have planned include a program that can search for specific sequences and export them to a specified document.

 These features are already available through extenstions like biopython, but these projects are to help me understand and learn python.

+I have also posted programs that I have created to analyze potentiometric titration data, perform analytical corrections in data obtained from gas chromatography, and functions that I created for other measurment corrections.